 ● Fraudulent signatures or records — for instance, if a nursing home is trying to cover up an error

-Luckily, in this case, records mishandling did not result in outright harm to any patients.
+Luckily, in this case, records mishandling did not result in outright harm to any patients of Acacia Health Center.
 But medical records might include anything related to history, lifestyle, past operations, lab results, prescriptions, or genetics.
 A patient’s right to privacy must be upheld by any medical practitioner that treats the aforementioned patient.

 If you are unsure about the privacy and confidentiality of a resident at a nursing home, reach out to one of our trusted attorneys for a free consultation.